mrdcvlsc/bethela/README.md

     cd bethela
     ```

-- **Makefile variables**
+2. **Compile** the program

+    Example:
+    ```
+    make compile CXX=clang++ VERSION=aesni TYPE=release
+    ```

+    This table shows what values you can pass to a dflag
+    during compilation to alter the compilation behaviour.

+    If a variable flag is not specified, the first value in
-    If not specified the first values are the default values.
+    the table below are taken as the default values.

     | Variable    | Value                               |
     | ----------- | ----------------------------------- |